plusjade/jekyll-bootstrap/index.md

 ---

 <h2 style="margin:20px 0; border:0">
-  Jekyll Bootstrap is the Quickest Way to Start and Publish Your Jekyll Powered Blog.
+  Jekyll-Bootstrap &rarr; <br>
+  The Quickest Way to Blog with Jekyll.
 </h2>

 New to blogging with Jekyll? <a href="{{ site.categories.lessons.first.url }}" style="text-decoration:underline">Read the introduction</a>.